Regional Clinical Cases Meeting Grant

 The format should allow maximum opportunity for valuable discussion and knowledge sharing within local areas.

-- The applicant will normally be an academic or academic-related staff member.
-If not, a letter of support is required by the principal investigator or clinical team leader.
+- If an applicant is not an academic or academic-related staff member, a letter of support is required by the principal investigator or clinical team leader.

 - There is no limit for the size of the meeting that can be held and size varies widely from meeting to meeting.

-- The meeting should be endocrine related and provide a good forum for early career endocrinologists to present clinical cases.
+- The meeting should be endocrine related and provide a good forum for early career delegates to attend and/or present clinical cases.

 How to apply